sakshampurohitt/Wealthify/README.md

 For questions or feedback, please reach out to me at 02saksham.purohit@gmail.com or visit my GitHub profile at sakshampurohitt.

 Thank you for using Wealthify!
-I hope it helps you manage your personal finances with ea
+I hope it helps you manage your personal finances with ease.